 Mofongo is a popular Puerto Rican side dish made with fried green plantains mashed by hand together with chicharrones (crispy pork skin) and fresh garlic.
-It's traditionally served with a red shrimp sauce (camarones guisados) or chicken broth, and makes for a super delicious side.
-Because of the crispy texture from the pork rinds, it's best enjoyed fresh!
+It’s traditionally served with stews, sauces, or broth, and makes for a super delicious main or side.
+Because of the crispy texture from the pork rinds, it’s best enjoyed fresh!

-Similar to other classic side dishes like maduros, tostones, or these easy plantain fries, it's nearly impossible to visit a Puerto Rican restaurant or household without trying this plantain based dish.
+Similar to other classic side dishes like maduros or tostones, it’s nearly impossible to visit a Puerto Rican restaurant or household without trying this plantain based dish.

 What Does Mofongo Taste Like?